yaniv-golan/openai-model-registry/docs/user-guide/model-capabilities.md

 - **`*-mini`** → a lower-cost, smaller-context sibling model.
 - **Structured output** means the model supports JSON schema / function calling.
 - **Web search** means the model can search the web for up-to-date information.

-For a complete guide on model naming and selection, see [Model Aliases and Naming Conventions](model-aliases.md).

 ## Accessing Model Capabilities